Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

     Enter the attribute keys of those attributes that should not be mapped to the destination attribute.

 - *Language for values from a tree node*
     Click the drop-down list and select the language of the source attribute value used for the mapping.
-All active languages are displayed in the list.
+All languages that are active in the *DataHub* module are displayed in the list.
 This setting only applies to values from a tree node.

-[comment]: <> (when is the language setting displayed?)